Edited by Scarlet.Tulip, Eng

 When you refrigerate them, berries only last for about 3 days.
 Freeze berries (strawberries, blueberries, raspberries, etc) if you want to enjoy them for months or maybe even longer!

-- 1Clean the berries.Soak the berries in cold water.
-Drain the water before moving on to the next step, and make sure they're dry using paper towels.Advertisement
+- 1Soak the berries in cold water.
+Drain the water before moving on to the next step, and make sure they're dry using paper towels.Clean the berries.Advertisement

 - Strawberries can be rinsed under running water.
 Do not use hot water!
 Also, do not rinse more delicate berries under running water!

-- 1Clean the berries.Like with the other method, soak the berries in cold water and drain the water before continuing.Advertisement
+- 1Like with the other method, soak the berries in cold water and drain the water before continuing.Clean the berries.Advertisement

 - Don't dry off the extra water with paper towels this time!
 You should have a little extra, not enough for them to be dripping wet, but enough for them to feel a little wet when you touch them.